danculley/real-dom/README.md

 ### `component(initialState, view, [reducer, registerSubscriptions])`

 #### Return value
-A function `DOMElement -> void`.
+A function `HTMLElement -> void`.
 When invoked, the function mounts the application as a child of that root node.
 The root node should not have any other children: they will be removed from the tree on each update of the view.

 #### Arguments
 1. `initialState`: the application's initial state.
 It accepts any value: object, array, primitive.
-2. `view`: a function `(state, dispatch) -> DOMElement`.
+2. `view`: a function `(state, dispatch) -> HTMLElement`.
 This function will be invoked with `initialState` when the application is mounted, and then again each time the dispatch function is called.
 The result will be appended as a child to the root node (see the return value above).
 The `h` function below is provided to make composing this function easier.
 3. `reducer`: a function `(state, action) -> *`.
 The value returned from the function becomes the application's new state.
 It is good practice for this to be a pure function.
 The default is `(state, action) => action`.
 That is, it sets the application's new state to whatever value is passed to the `dispatch` function of the view.
 4. `registerSubscriptions`: a function `dispatch -> void`.
 The function will be invoked immediately after the application is mounted.
 Use this function to register callbacks to external services, so that they can call the dispatch function, e.g., a Web Socket, firebase, meteor.

 ### `h(tag|function, [attrs, ...children])`
 #### Return value
-A `DOMElement`.
+An `HTMLElement`.

 #### `tag|function`
 Either the tag name of the html element or a function.
 If it is invoked with a function, that function will be called with the value of the `attrs` argument, similar to a stateless functional component in React.